ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 parameter that we can use to maximize performance of this implementation.
 Within the kernel definition, we then

-- compute our row based on simple mapping of threads and blocks,
+* compute our row based on simple mapping of threads and blocks,
-- ensure that we do NOT read beyond any array bounds in the row offsets array,
+* ensure that we do NOT read beyond any array bounds in the row offsets array,
-- we determine the column (and thus vector) indices and matrix values to load via adjacent reads of the row offsets array,
+* determine the column (and thus vector) indices and matrix values to load via adjacent reads of the row offsets array,
-- we do a scalar computation of the sparse dot product, and finally
+* do a scalar computation of the sparse dot product, and finally
-- we write the result to memory.
+* write the result to memory.

 In the last step, we can save some memory bandwidth by testing on whether $y$ vector is overwritten or updated.

 The scalar CSR implementation will achieve mediocre performance for the broadest